odedshr/html-encoder/README.md

 /**
 * Generates a string of instructions how to recreate the provided XML
 * @param string xmlString - can be simple text string, but it if it's XML (HTML or SVG, for example) it'll be parsed accordingly
 * @param TargetType targetType - supported output type.
+Current available statuses are
+* - json
+* - code (outputs the actual function, ready to be used)
+* - js (javascript string)
-Current available statuses are json, js (javascript), es ("js" file but in ES6 format), ts (typescript) or 'code' which outputs the actual function, ready to be used.
+* - es ("js" file but in ES6 format),
+* - es-code (outputs actual function, ready to be used as a module)
+* - ts (typescript)
 * @param boolean isServerSide - a flag indicating whether code should include additional comments that will help the file become dynamic once sent to the browser
 * @return string - instructions to recreate the HTML.
 */